department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Research plan.md

 ### Research questions

-**Review whether submitters can successfully submit an inquiry:**

 * Is it clear when you need to authenticate or when it’s optional?
-* Are people missing information on any question, page or sequence of pages?
+* Are you missing information on any question, page or sequence of pages?
 * Are there too many or too few fields per page?
-* Are people likely to answer fields that are not required?
-* Is it clear how much longer the form is?
-* Do people understand how to edit their answers on the review page?
+* Do you understand how to edit their answers on the review page?
-* How long do people expect it to take to submit an inquiry?
-* What do people expect to happen right after they submit an inquiry?
+* Is it clear what to expect after you submit an inquiry?

-**Review what information submitters need when reviewing an ongoing or past inquiry:**

-* Are people missing any information that helps them identify which inquiry they're reviewing?
+* Are you missing any information to identify which inquiry you're reviewing?
-* How and how often do people expect to be updated about changes to their inquiry status?
+* How and how often do you expect to be updated about changes to your inquiry status?
-* What do people expect to happen after they receive a response to their inquiry?
+* What do you expect to happen after you receive a response to your inquiry?

 ### Hypotheses

-1. Most people will think authentication is required in order to ask _any_ question.
+1. Some people will think authentication is required in order to ask _any_ question.
 2. Most people will find the form straightforward and intuitive.
-3. Most people will choose to answer fields even if they are not required.
-4. Most people will understand how long the form is and their progress.
+3. Most people will understand how long the form is and their progress.
-5. Some people will be confused about which information they can edit on the review page and which they cannot.
+4. Some people will be confused about which information they can edit on the review page and which they cannot.
-6. Most people will expect an estimate of how long it will take to receive a reply.
+5. Most people will expect an estimate of how long it will take to receive a reply.
+6. When reviewing an inquiry, most people will need to know the date they submitted, their question and its current status.
 7. Most people will prefer to receive email notifications when the status of their ongoing inquiry changes.
-8. When reviewing an inquiry, most people will need to know the date they submitted, their question and its current status.
-9. Once they receive a response from VA about their inquiry, some people will expect to reply back.
+8. Once they receive a response from VA about their inquiry, some people will expect to reply back.
-10. If people aren’t able to reply back to an inquiry, some people will submit a new inquiry to follow up.
+9. If people aren’t able to reply back to an inquiry, some people will submit a new inquiry to follow up.

 ## Methodology